ddgarrett/mbos/README.md

 ### To Run

 1. On the primary (Controller) pico, download:
-    - the  `.py` files in this directory,
+    - the  micropython `.py` files in this directory,
     - the `/irx` and `lib` folders,
-    - the `core_0_services.json`
+    - the `core_0_services.json` file which defines the startup configuration.

 2. On the secondary (Responder) pico, download all of the files in `i2c_responder`.

 3. Ignore the files in the `i2c_responder_v004.ino` folder.
 They were originally used for some testing with the Arduino Uno, but are out of date.

+4. Startup the Responder pico first, running the `mbos_boot.py` file.

+5. Startup the Controller pico by also running the `mbos_boot.py` file.

+At this point you should see a display on the LCD.
+Use the `⏶` and `⏷` keys to scroll up and down through the list of services.
+When the IR Remote key is accepted you'll see a hourglass symbol, `⌛`, in the bottom right of the LCD.

 ### Wiring

 TODO: a Fritzing diagram.
 Until then, there is a [spreadsheet showing the pins](https://docs.google.com/spreadsheets/d/16u3hJGJmb7ypCOZC1THlrIoG0V4-GSELsgmK8cBsw4Q/edit#gid=675858864).
-It may be slightly out of date.